Spuddy10345/whisper-raycast-extension/README.md

 ## 🚀 Installation

+**This ectension is now available to download from the [Raycast Store](https://www.raycast.com/finjo/whisper-dictation).
+However if you'd prefer to build from source see below**

 ### 1. Prerequisites

 This installation assumes you have met all requirements posted above [Requirements](#-requirements).
 Have the full paths to your `whisper.cpp` executable, and the downloaded model file ready if not downloading through the extension.